Backend Developer Roadmap for 2024

 Understanding relational databases and their functionalities equips you to store and manage data effectively within your backend applications.

-6. Demystifying Communication: APIs and Authentication
+6. Learn about APIs and Authentication

 Backend developers often act as gatekeepers, managing access to data and functionalities through APIs (Application Programming Interfaces).
 Here’s what you’ll explore: